Five key matches to look out for after the 2021 Major League Rugby schedule release

-Professional rugby is one step closer to returning to America’s shores with Major League Rugby revealing their schedule for the 2021 season on Tuesday.
+Professional rugby is one step closer to returning to North America’s shores with Major League Rugby revealing their schedule for the 2021 season on Tuesday.

 The competition was suspended and later cancelled last season due to COVID-19 after five rounds had been played.

 Speaking following the schedule release, MLR Commissioner George Killebrew admitted that he’s “really excited” about having rugby back.

 “All of the economic indicators that sports leagues and sports teams are judged by, were on their way up.
 From ticket sales to sponsorship to broadcast, our TV ratings were greater,” Killebrew said on MLR’s Voices Around The League.

 “It was really frustrating after week five to have to shut down which makes us even more excited to be here today getting ready for 2021.”

 The season is set to begin on March 20th and run through until August 1st, where the third ever MLR champion is set to be crowned.

 “If we’re having a discussion on August the 2nd, it means that we got through 16 weeks of matches, and we played the final on August the 1st on CBS, and that gets me the most excited.”

 — Major League Rugby (@usmlr) December 9, 2020

 Colorado Raptors withdrew from MLR following last season, but the league has still managed to expand, welcoming both the LA Giltinis and Dallas Jackals as the 12th and 13th franchises.